-ICASA published EUSSR Regulations of which the purpose is to prescribe minimum standards for electronic communications services to end-users by licensees.
-Below is Vodacom's consumer-friendly version of the Regulations as relate to an end-user.
+ICASA published End-User and Subscriber Service Charter Amendment Regulations ("the Regulations") of which the purpose is to prescribe minimum standards for electronic communications services to end-users by licensees.
+Below is Vodacom's consumer friendly version of the Regulations as it relates to an end-user.

 Provision of information